microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 	![Give the name and description for the new workspace.](media/power-bi-8.png)

->**Note:** Make sure that this workspace has fabric F64  License and note the name of the workspace as this will be used during the script execution(Task 2)
+>**Note:** Make sure that this workspace has fabric F64  License and note the name of the workspace as this will be used during the script execution(Task 2).

 ### Task 2: Run the Cloud Shell to provision the demo resources

->**Note:** For this Demo we have assets in an Azure resource group as well as Fabric Workspaces
+>**Note:** For this Demo we have assets in an Azure resource group as well as Fabric Workspaces.

->**Note:** In this task we will execute a powershell script on 'Cloudshell' to create those assets
+>**Note:** In this task, we will execute a powershell script on 'Cloudshell' to create those assets.

 >**Note:** List of the resources are as follows: